Dr. Simon Miles

 I am currently first supervisor of the following students (areas of expertise in italics).

-- Christopher Haynes: Norms, emergence
+- Christopher Haynes: Norms, organisational performance

 - Paraskevi Zerva: Non-functional properties, provenance, composite services

 I am involved in the organisation of these forthcoming workshops and conferences.
-Please see my CV for past activities.